SystemsApproach/tcpcc/variants.rst

-viewed as a special case, with the end-to-end path logically divided into the two segments depicted in :numref:`Figure %s <fig-mobile>`: the wired segment through the Internet and the wireless last-hop over the Radion Access Network (RAN).
+viewed as a special case, with the end-to-end path logically divided into the two segments depicted in :numref:`Figure %s <fig-mobile>`: the wired segment through the Internet and the wireless last-hop over the Radio Access Network (RAN).
 This "special case" perspective is warranted because the wireless link is typically the bottleneck due to the scarcity of radio spectrum.